matej-kaska/WatchDog/README.md

 Now wait until it finishes, and then open <http://localhost:5001> in the web browser of your choice.

-### Configured Instance 🔥

-Experience the power of WatchDog with our pre-configured instance, already set up with valuable data.
-Explore the capabilities of our application by visiting <https://swi.boubik.cz/>.

-By accessing our pre-configured instance, you can instantly dive into a comprehensive demonstration of WatchDog's features and functionalities.
-This instance is carefully prepared to showcase the full potential of our application, allowing you to explore various website monitoring scenarios and gain a deeper understanding of its capabilities.

-Take advantage of this opportunity to observe real-time data and analysis, enabling you to witness the application's performance in action.
-The pre-configured instance is populated with informative data, including multiple websites with their respective status codes, response times, and IP addresses.

-Please note that this configured instance is for demonstration purposes only.
-To utilize WatchDog for your specific website monitoring needs, we recommend setting up your own instance and tailoring it to your requirements.
-Our team is readily available to assist you in this process and ensure seamless integration into your infrastructure.

 ## User Guide ❤️

 ### Main Page 📖